surf-build/surf/README.md

 * Surf works on every platform, really easily
 * Surf works even if you can't set up a WebHook (either because of GitHub privileges, firewall issues, whatever).
 * Surf works inside your company firewall, without needing to carve out exceptions.
 As long as you can make outgoing HTTP requests, it'll work.

+### Why should I use $ALTERNATIVE instead?

+* Surf only works with Git and GitHub - if you use Subversion or Bitbucket, you're out of luck
+* Surf doesn't have any of its own UI, so if you like lots of knobs and buttons to click, you might be happier with Jenkins
+* Surf is very early and doesn't have a huge plugin community (or, plugins!)
+Language-specific build servers might be easier to set up.

 ### Try it out by building Surf itself: